ZeitOnline/vivi/core/src/zeit/content/cp/teasergroup/README.txt

 >>> teasergroup.name = u'A nice test group'
 >>> teasergroup.automatically_remove
 True

+The teasergroup only stores keyreferences to the actual objects:

+>>> teasergroup._teasers
+(<zeit.cms.content.keyreference.CMSContentKeyReference object at 0x3e94730>,
+ ...

 Adding a teaser group to database also assigns a uniqueId: